 - Jonathan Berdah, CTO of Customer Service and Operations at Ullink

-Provisioning tools are perfect for automating your infrastructure and ensuring consistent configurations across your environments; you absolutely need one!
+Provisioning and configuration management tools are perfect for automating your infrastructure and ensuring consistent configurations across your environments; you absolutely need one!
 But to scale DevOps, you need more.
 You need a platform that will let you take control of your release pipelines, so you know you’re getting full visibility across – and control over – your real-world software release and deployment process.

 The XebiaLabs DevOps Platform delivered Speed up deployment time while greatly reducing errors and failed deployments, dependency management and self-scheduled…View Case Study

 As an integrator of services across tools and companies, NetDespatch has a complex environment with a lot of moving parts and global reach.
 To stay on…

 As an integrator of services across tools and companies, NetDespatch has a complex environment with a lot of moving parts and global reach.
 To stay on…View Case Study

 10 Reasons You Can’t Scale DevOps with Configuration Management Tools

 10 Reasons You Can’t Scale DevOps with Configuration Management ToolsView Post